How to Help Prevent eCommerce Fraud| eCommerce Fraud Prevention | DocuSend

 3. Stronger passwords

 You should require all employees, suppliers, vendors, and customers to use stronger passwords – complete with numbers, symbols, and upper/lower case letters.
-The longer these passwords are the better.
-And it’s good practice to change each password on a regular basis.
+The longer these passwords are, the better.
+And it’s good practice to change each password regularly.

 4. Two-factor authentication